felixthln/pysimtra/README.md

 Afterward, all functionalities of the package can be used to full extend.
 The main capabilities are shown in the jupyter notebook [examples.ipynb](examples.ipynb).

+## Limitations

+Still needs to be defined.
+For example, the functionality for the SIMTRA movement features are not implemented (yet)

 ## Terms of Use

 The package is distributed under the [GNU GPLv3](https://www.gnu.org/licenses/quick-guide-gplv3.html) license.
 See the